vportal/HEVD/README.md

  ```

-For this action we need to use PeekNamedPipe instead of ReadFile because when reading all the bytes of a specific entry the entry is freed and we don't want this.
-Nevertheless with the PeekNamedPipe the QuotaInEntry of the DATA_QUEUE_ENTRY is not decremented and therefore the entry is not freed, which lead in kernel security check because we have corrupted the flink and blink pointers of the DATA_QUEUE_ENTRY object.
-For more information of this KERNEL SECURITY CHECK read https://msrc-blog.microsoft.com/2013/11/06/software-defense-safe-unlinking-and-reference-count-hardening/#:~:text=Safe%20unlinking%20%28and%20safe%20linking%29%20are%20a%20set,as%20a%20list%20entry%20unlink%20or%20link%2C%20occurs.
+For this action we need to use PeekNamedPipe instead of ReadFile because when reading all the bytes of a specific DATA_QUEUE_ENTRY, the entry is freed and we don't want this.
+Nevertheless with the PeekNamedPipe the QuotaInEntry of the DATA_QUEUE_ENTRY is not decremented and therefore the entry is not freed.

 ## ARBITRARY MEMORY READ